drandyguest/portfolio/README.md

 Flexible teaching approach - need to be aware of what student are and aren't learning.
 Need to be flexible enough to speed up when concepts are learned quickly and (more often) slow down/repeat a concept which is providing troublesome.

-### Learning To Programme

-Becoming an effective programmer is based on several factors.
+Becoming an effective programmer is a process that develops through a number of stages.

 1. Basic conceptual understanding - what does the technique do?
 How does the technique do it?
 2. Technical knowledge - how is the basic technique implemented in the programming language?